hassio-addons/addon-ftp/README.md

 supports FTP over SSL (FTPS) and jails (chroot) the virtual users in their home directories.

-Of course, if you'd really want to, you could also use this add-on to again access to your Home Assistant configuration via FTP.
+Of course, if you'd really want to, you could also use this add-on to gain access to your Home Assistant configuration via FTP.

 [:books: Read the full add-on documentation][docs]